mariodavid/mariodavid.github.io/_drafts/dont-squash-your-business-logic.md

 ## What is Business Logic

-{% include image-center.html image="snowball.jpg" width="600px" class="lady-shadow" %}
+{% include image-center.html image="business-logic-diff.png" width="600px" %}

 A CUBA application, just like any other custom application, has different logic implemented that represents: